 Garden of the Gods, Colorado

-Growing up in Colorado Springs, Garden of the Gods was one of my favorite places to run, bike, hike and walk.
+Growing up in Colorado Springs, Garden of the Gods was one of my favorite places to run, bike, hike, and walk.
 I had several college classes there, studying the four eco-zones that characterize the area.
-My cross-country team in high school frequently came to train on the trails, and is one of the most popular attractions in Colorado Springs.
+My cross-country team in high school frequently came to train on the trails, which is one of the most popular attractions in Colorado Springs.

 Touring Garden of the Gods

 If you get to the park early in the morning, you can avoid the crowds that swell throughout the day.
 I don’t mind all the people who want to see the wonder and beauty of the beautiful rock formations.
 However, I particularly enjoy visiting in the early morning when there aren't as many people - it's still quiet and awakening to another day.
 It’s a spiritual experience for me.